tspriggs/MUSE_PNe_fitting/README.md

                   # e.g. with the Fornax3D survey, FCC167 had center, disk and halo pointings.
                   #  (Required)

--- fit_psf        # This tells the script to fit for the PSF, using the 5-7 brightest sources,
+--fit_psf        # This tells the script to fit for the PSF, using the 5-7 brightest sources,
                   # in signal to noise, for the best fit parameters.
                   # (Not required, works in Binder)

--- LOSV           # This switch is for if you want to extract the Line of Sight kinematics of the PNe,
+--LOSV           # This switch is for if you want to extract the Line of Sight kinematics of the PNe,
                   # using some extra information from the GIST ppxf files.
 (Not required, NOT WORKING IN BINDER)

 -- save_gist      # For when we want to analyse the raw spectrum of the sources,
                   # we save PNe minicubes to run them through a custom GIST routine for impostor identification.
                   # (Not required, NOT WORKING IN BINDER)

--- Lbol           # Set this flag to get the script to calculate the bolometric luminosity of the galaxy
+--Lbol           # Set this flag to get the script to calculate the bolometric luminosity of the galaxy
                   # (Not required, works in Binder)
 ```